darmuh/FovUpdate/README.md

 # FovUpdate (And More)

-## 0.3.1 has been compiled for v0.1.2.42_beta
-*If you are not playing the beta version of the game, you may need to downgrade to previous versions.*

 ### This is a simple mod that allows you to update the game's FOV to your desired setting.

 ### Also provides support for upscaling/downscaling the game as well as support for UltraWide or UltraLong screens (if enabled)